Personalized Robotic Object Rearrangement from Scene Context: Introduction

 Our work makes the following contributions.
 First, we formalize the problem of personalized rearrangement in partially arranged environments.
 Second, we introduce PARSEC as an evaluation framework for the above problem.
-The benchmark features a novel dataset of 110K rearrangement examples collected from 72 real users, covering 93 household objects across 15 environment instances~\footnote{The code and data will be made available at \href{https://github.com/kartikvrama/parsec}{https://github.com/kartikvrama/parsec}.}.
-Our dataset captures more diverse and flexible preferences than prior rule-based personas, as discussed in Section~\ref{section:dataset}. \rev{ Third, we propose ContextSortLM, an LLM-based personalized rearrangement model that encodes \textit{prior} scene context from multiple observations into a structured preference representation, explicitly accounting for multiple valid placements, to then place objects in a partially arranged environment without disrupting the environment's current arrangement.
+The benchmark features a novel dataset of 110K rearrangement examples collected from 72 real users, covering 93 household objects across 15 environment instances~\footnote{The code and data are available at \href{https://github.com/kartikvrama/parsec}{https://github.com/kartikvrama/parsec}.}.
+Our dataset captures more diverse and flexible preferences than prior rule-based personas, as discussed in Section~\ref{section:dataset}.
+Third, we propose ContextSortLM, an LLM-based personalized rearrangement model that explicitly accounts for objects with multiple valid placement locations using a JSON-style preference representation derived from \textit{prior} scene context.
+Our unique preference representation allows the model to accommodate users with flexible preferences, or lenient object placement constraints, and place objects in a partially arranged environment without disrupting its existing organization.
 Lastly, we evaluate ContextSortLM and existing personalized rearrangement approaches on the PARSEC benchmark, complemented by a crowdsourced user evaluation with 108 online raters assessing the alignment of different model predictions to user preferences.
 Our combined results demonstrate the superior performance of models integrating multiple scene context sources for personalized object placement while revealing challenges in modeling environment semantics, which can lead to discrepancies in inferred user preferences.
-Moreover, ContextSortLM outperforms other models in computational evaluations in all three environment categories and ranks among the top two in all three environment categories, as rated by online evaluators, emphasizing the advantage of its structured preference representation.
-We summarize the key takeaways from our evaluation experiments in Section~\ref{section:summary} to guide future work.}
+Moreover, ContextSortLM outperforms other models in computational evaluations and ranks among the top two in all three environment categories, as rated by online evaluators, emphasizing the advantage of its structured preference representation.
+We summarize the key takeaways from our evaluation experiments in Section~\ref{section:summary} to guide future work.